Mahdi Ali

-Mahdi Ali Hassan Redha (born 20 April 1965 in Dubai) is a former Emirati footballer and current coach.
-He is currently the coach of Shabab Al-Ahli.
+Mahdi Ali Hassan Redha (born 20 April 1965) is a former Emirati footballer and current coach.

 From 2010 until 2012, Ali led the United Arab Emirates Olympic team to qualify for the 2012 Summer Olympics in London.
 It was the nation's first appearance.
 He also led the UAE to their second Arabian Gulf Cup title in 2013 and also led them to a third-place finish at the 2015 AFC Asian Cup.

 Playing career

 Ali took up football with Al Ahli's youth sides at age six, and he progressed steadily through their system.
 He made his first-team debut at the age of 16 in 1983.
 Ali won two UAE President's Cup medallions and played a crucial role in the 1988 final against Al Shabab.

 Coaching career

 Early years

 Ali returned to football after that and has previously coached several United Arab Emirates national football teams at various age-levels.
 He has also managed some top-level clubs in his native country.

 A former midfield player of note, Ali's coaching career began in 1998 with the U10s at the Al Ahli in Dubai.

 He spent a year in London with his family in 2000 and earned a coaching certificate, and later the football association sent him to Germany for his A level certificate.
 The UAE FA called him in 2008, while he was on leave from his government job in Dubai, asking him if he would coach the U19 national team.